It seems logical that the answer to road traffic congestion is to build more road space. The evidence shows this doesn’t work.

 Digital technology is changing business, shopping and working patterns, meaning conventional patterns of travel are changing.

 Car driving has declined in the UK over the last 20 years, particularly amongst younger people.
 For men below the age of 35, this fall is by nearly half.
 (5) Cars are not aspirational for the young any more, just practical tools.

 Technologies are now available for more cost effective, better value, smart transport management systems for all transport modes.

 Everybody drives now?

-6) Travel Fast or Smart?
-A Manifesto for an Intelligent Transport Policy, David Metz, 2016
+6 Travel Fast or Smart?
+A Manifest for and Intelligent Transport Policy, David Metz, 2016